North Carolina State University: Athletics

 North Carolina State (NC State) teams are known as the Wolfpack.
 They compete as a member of the National Collegiate Athletic Association (NCAA) Division I level (Football Bowl Subdivision (FBS) sub-level for football), primarily competing in the Atlantic Coast Conference (ACC) for all sports since the 1953–54 season.
-Men's sports include baseball, basketball, cheerleading, cross country, football, golf, soccer, swimming & diving, tennis, track & field and wrestling; while women's sports include basketball, cheerleading, cross country, golf, gymnastics, soccer, softball, swimming and diving, tennis, track & field and volleyball.
+Men's sports include baseball, basketball, cheerleading, cross country, football, golf, soccer, swimming & diving, tennis, track & field and wrestling; women's sports include basketball, cheerleading, cross country, golf, gymnastics, soccer, softball, swimming and diving, tennis, track & field and volleyball.

 NC State has won ten national championships: four NCAA championships, two AIAW championships, and four titles under other sanctioning bodies.
 Most NC State fans and athletes recognize the rivalry with the North Carolina Tar Heels as their biggest.
+The Wolfpack also share a minor rivalry with the East Carolina Pirates and Wake Forest Demon Deacons.
 NC State was a founding member of the Southern Conference and of the Atlantic Coast Conference, and it is one of the four teams on "Tobacco Road".

-The primary logo for NC State athletics is a red block 'S' with an inscribed 'N' and 'C'.
-The block S has been in use since 1890 but has seen many alterations through the years.
+The primary logo for NC State athletics is a red block "S" with an inscribed "N" and "C'" The block S has been in use since 1890, but has seen many alterations through the years.
 It became the sole logo for all NC State athletic teams in 2000 and was modernized to its current design in 2006.

-NC State athletic teams are nicknamed the 'Wolfpack' (most women's teams are also called the "Wolfpack," except for the women's basketball team who go by the "Wolfpack Women").
-The name was unofficially adopted in 1921 following an unsigned letter to the NC State Alumni News suggesting the moniker "Wolf Pack".
+NC State athletic teams are nicknamed the "Wolfpack" (most women's teams are also called the "Wolfpack," except for the women's basketball team, who go by the "Wolfpack Women").
+The name was unofficially adopted in 1921 following an unsigned letter to the NC State Alumni News suggesting the moniker.
 Prior to the adoption of the current nickname, NC State athletic teams went by such names as the Aggies, the Techs, and the Red Terrors.
-Since the 1960s the Wolfpack has been represented at athletic events by its mascots, Mr. and Mrs. Wuf.
-In print, the 'Strutting Wolf' is used and is known by the name 'Tuffy.'
+Since the 1960s, the Wolfpack has been represented at athletic events by its mascots, Mr. and Mrs. Wuf.
+In print, the "Strutting Wolf" is used, and is known by the name "Tuffy."